krb5/krb5/doc/admin/admin_commands/ktutil.rst

 necessary.

-Can be used prior to the **ktsync** function of *kadmin[.local]* to update principal keys stored on the KDC from the client side.
+Can be used prior to the **ktsync** function of *kadmin[.local]* to upgrade principal keys stored on the KDC from the client side.

 Alias: **ukt**